How Do You Cope With Alcoholism As A Student?

 They won’t be judging you either.

-This stage is where the centre evaluates how serious your symptoms are.
+This stage is where the centre evaluates how serious your symptoms are and how to cope with your condition.
 To do this, they need to run some medical tests.
 They will usually give you a questionnaire to answer.

 There will also be an interview where A doctor or nurse will attend to you and you may be given the blood alcohol concentration (BAC) test.

 Medically Assisted Detox

 Within a week to ten days (depending on the results of your assessment), you will be monitored by staff while you stop using alcohol.